PennLINC/xcp_d/docs/usage.rst

 (even if it is not BIDS valid - we do not require BIDS valid directories).
 The directories must also include a valid `dataset_description.json`.

-The exact command to run in *xcp_d* depends on the :doc:`installation` method and data that needs to be processed.
+The exact command to run in *XCP-D* depends on the :doc:`installation` method and data that needs to be processed.
 We start first with the *bare-metal* :ref:`installation_manually_prepared_environment` installation, as the command line is simpler.
-XCP-D can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure, for example:
+*XCP-D* can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure, for example:

 .. code-block:: bash